emrahsifoglu/s2s-vpn-on-premises-to-azure/README.md

 #### Creating network rules for the firewall

-The Azure Firewall operates on a default-deny principle, which means it will block all traffic.
-Therefore traffic from your on-premises network will not be able to reach your VMs through the VPN tunnel unless a specific rule is created to allow it.
+The Azure Firewall operates on a default-deny principle, which means it will block all traffic.<br>Therefore traffic from your on-premises network will not be able to reach your VMs through the VPN tunnel unless a specific rule is created to allow it.

 ```bash
 az network firewall network-rule collection create \